COVID-19 Cases Break Record for 3rd Day Topping 1,370

-South Korea has reported new COVID-19 cases in the upper 13-hundreds, hitting a new high for the third day in a row as the country enters a fourth wave of the outbreak.
+South Korea on Friday reported new COVID-19 cases in the upper 13-hundreds, hitting a new high for the third day in a row as the country enters a fourth wave of the outbreak.

 The Korea Disease Control and Prevention Agency (KDCA) said Saturday that one-thousand-378 new infections were confirmed throughout Friday, raising the country's accumulated caseload to 166-thousand-722.